 Visits from City Officials

 Participation in this event continues to grow every year.
-As the number of participating neighborhoods increases, it becomes increasingly difficult to make sure each neighborhood receives a visit from Police, Fire, Ambulance and other City officials.
+As the number of participating neighborhoods increases, it becomes increasingly difficult to make sure each neighborhood receives a visit from Police, Fire and other City officials.
 The Police Department will make every effort to ensure your neighborhood receives a visit from City staff or officials.
 Your understanding is appreciated if your visitors do not stay long or arrive later in the evening, as they may have several other neighborhoods to visit.

 Please remember, this evening is about neighbors getting to know neighbors!
 That is most important.
 Neighbors that know each other create a more close-knit and safer neighborhood.

 We encourage you to take pictures of your Night to Unite celebration and share them with us.